 How do I know if I want a “holistic” consult or a “homeopathy” consult?

 First, check out our Holistic section of our website to see all of our holistic options and to read more details about homeopathy.

 If you are still unsure, you can schedule a phone consult with Dr. Epstein to discuss your options.
 She will not be able to diagnose or prescribe during a phone consult.

 Or, you can schedule a 50-minute “holistic” consultation with Dr. Epstein.
+The cost of this type of visit is $118.00.
 During this visit, she will review your pet’s medical and surgical history including all the treatments that have been done to date; discuss your pet’s diet and possibly recommend supplements; and then guide you to the therapeutic modality that she feels would best benefit your pet.
 If she feels your pet is a candidate for homeopathic treatment, a separate one hour and 15 minute appointment would be scheduled for a homeopathy consult.

 What can Dr. Epstein treat with homeopathy?

 A few of the most common conditions that Dr. Epstein treats include gastrointestinal (diarrhea and vomiting, both acute and chronic, and inflammatory bowel disease), feline asthma, coughing, allergic skin disease, seizure disorders, vaccine reactions, and behavioral problems like fears and certain aggressive behaviors.
 Less commonly, she treats conditions like congestive heart failure, cancers before they have metastasized (spread), nasal aspergillosis, congenital liver conditions, and certain endocrine (hormonal) conditions.
 If you are not sure if your dog or cat would be a good candidate for homeopathy, we highly recommend that you schedule a phone consult to discuss you pet’s condition and see if Dr. Epstein feels that homeopathy is appropriate.